Here’s your INFJ reporting for duty, sir!

-With that name, and only two weeks away from Christmas Day, and I still haven’t had that sprinkly, Rudolph-like wintery feeling just yet.
+With that name and only two weeks away from Christmas Day, I still haven’t found that sprinkly, Rudolph-like wintery feeling just yet.

 Now that calls for a celebration of a certain kind, don’t you agree?

 Hallelujah praise the lord so because, for the first time in ten years, I will celebrate Christmas in Ireland!

 Fairytale of New York, the most popular Christmas song ever in Ireland, is in my head, but it hasn’t delivered that atmospheric, red Christmas feeling yet.

 Forget the fact that it’s finally cold outside and that your toes are slowly turning into ice-lollies.